Leopoldo Fregoli: London

 Fregoli took London by storm.
 He did quick-fire performances, impersonating Wagner, Rossini, Verdi and Paderewski one after another.
 He would exit stage left as a street musician and appear almost immediately stage right as a woman.
 Everybody - including the great actors and performers of the day, such as Dan Leno - wanted to see him, and his run was extended and extended, as was the seating in the theatre; not bad for someone who didn't even speak English.
 The general view of him was that, apart from his obvious abilities as a quick change artist he was - unlike his rivals - a consummate actor and a brilliant writer.
 He gave private performances for royalty and aristocrats (such as the Rothschilds, for whom he calmly explained all of his tricks).
 He inspired a host of imitators, male and female.
 Every theatre in London soon had its protean artist; even Biondi was there, performing at the same time.
 There were spoofers and parodists: journalists claimed tipsy theatregoers were demanding their money back upon discovering that all the performers they had just witnessed were actually just one man.

-Argentina
+International tours and final years

 While there is no doubt Fregoli enjoyed himself and his success, he seems to have been essentially a modest man and he did not wish to carry on in London forever.
 Late in May 1898 he left for Argentina, promising to be back in London the following February.
 Whether he did so is presently unclear.
 Several of his performances were later filmed.

-Paris and International Tours

 His greatest success was in the Olympia Theatre in Paris, where he performed for more than a year.
 He continued to come back to Paris until 1910.
 He then for many years toured Italy and South America.
 Rather suddenly, in 1922, while performing in Niterói, a city across the bay, opposite Rio de Janeiro, he decided to quit the world of quick change.